-Fear not, DIY herbal tea newbies!
-Planning an herb garden isn't complicated at all.
-It's fun, it's easy, and it's a wonderful way to while away a blustery day, waiting for spring to arrive!
+Planning your tea garden isn't complicated at all.
+It's fun, it's easy, and it's a wonderful way to while away a chilly day, waiting for spring to arrive!

-That's it.
-That's all.
-Easy peasy!
-So grab a piece of paper, a pencil, a tape measure, and let's get to it.
+Ready to begin?
+Grab some paper, a pencil, a tape measure, and let's get to it!!

-Go outside and look around.
-Get to know your outdoor spaces from a plant's point of view.
+Go outside.
+Look around.
+Get to know your yard, patio, deck and other spaces from a plant's point of view.

 Your herbs want a home that's:

-Do you have limited in-ground planting space?
+What if you have limited in-ground planting space?
 Or none at all?

 Not a problem!

-Most tea herbs will grow nicely in containers on your patio, deck, or doorstep ...
+Most tea herbs will grow beautifully in containers on your patio, deck, or doorstep ...

 Or in a window box ...

-Believe it or not, you can even grow your tea herbs on your driveway, sidewalk, or other "un-plantable" spot.
+Believe it or not, you can even grow your tea herbs on your driveway, sidewalk, or another "un-plantable" spot.
 Just grow 'em in a bale of straw.

 Seriously ... in a straw bale!
 It works like a charm!!

-Think creatively if your space is limited.
+If your space is limited, think creatively.
 You'll discover plenty of good places to grow your tea herbs, I'm sure!